DieterSteinhauser/project_documentation/docs/_sources/engineering/circuit_basics.rst.txt

 .. figure:: reference/kcl.png
   :align: center

-  Figure 1: KCL in a circuit node.
+  KCL in a circuit node.

 The sum of currents into a point is equal to the sum of currents out of the point.
 KCL can be used for